-What you need a car for will probably have a heavy weighting on which car you ultimately get.
-Ensuring you make the most practical decision can save you a lot of money; only need the car to commute?
+What you need a car for will probably have a heavy weighting on what you ultimately get.
+Ensuring you make the most practical decision can save you a lot of money; only need it to commute?
 No children?
 Mostly driving on the weekend?
-Ask yourself these questions and see if your car of choice fits with how the car will be used in daily life.
-This is a question you will be asked when applying for insurance for your car, so ask yourself if you really need that 5-litre supercharged Land Rover, or will a 1-litre run-around do the trick?
+Ask yourself these questions and see if your choice fits with how the car will be used in daily life.
+This is a question you will be asked when applying for insurance , so ask yourself if you really need that 5-litre supercharged Land Rover, or will a 1-litre run-around do the trick?

 3) Ideally, how much do you want to spend on a car?